cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 - Now that everything is wired up, plug in the power supply.
 - Give the ESP32 a few seconds to connect to the network, then visit the IP/URL you saved earlier in the browser to open the application.
-- The first time the ESP32 is connected, some lights might randomly light up, or in varied colors.
+- The first time the ESP32 is connected, some lights may randomly light up, and in varied colors.
 Use the "All Off" button to turn them off.
-Toggling lights thereafter should be fine.
+After the initial connection, toggling lights should work as expected.
-- Click through a range of lights from the first to the last row, to ensure they're all turning on.
+- Click through a range of lights from the first to the last row, to ensure they're all turning on in the correct order.
 - Click the "All On" button to ensure everything turns on.
 - Click the "All Off" button to ensure everything can turn off.
 - If everything appears to be working as planned, proceed to installing the lights.